Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 The Celestial Toyroom

-Sue: Is there anything I should know about this one before we start?
+Sue: Is there anything I should know about this before we begin?

-Sue: Oh, in that case, it must be a good one.
+Sue: Oh, in that case it must be good.

 And that’s as positive as it gets as far as The Celestial Toymaker is concerned.
-If you like this story, even just a little bit, then you should probably stop reading this now.
+If you like this story, even just a little bit, you should probably stop reading now.

 Sue: Where the hell are we?
 Is this Earth?